FirstKlaas/digicubes-rest/source/ressources/api/user/get_single_user.rst

     :resheader ETag: An unique id for this ressource.
 The value will change, when the ressource gets modified.

-    :statuscode 200: No error
+    :statuscode 200: No error.
+The response body contains the json encoded user.
+If ``X-Filter-Fields`` was set, only the specified attributes.

-    :statuscode 404: User does not exist
+    .. include:: ../statuscodes/status_404.rst